ehallmark/block-explorer/README.md

 # Blockchain Explorer

-This repository contains code for provisioning an application in Google Cloud that contains a dashboard for viewing transactions on Ethereum, Polygon, and Binance Smart Chain for a given account address.
+This repository contains code for provisioning an application in Google Cloud that contains a dashboard for viewing transactions and token balances on Ethereum, Polygon, and Binance Smart Chain for a given account address.

 An ETL job runs hourly that pulls data from the following APIs: